Aorist: Slavic languages

-In the West Slavic Languages it is inflected and works similar to East Slavic Languages except that it can be put before the main verb.
-These are the inflections in Polish and Czech respectively:

 Morphology

 In the Indo-European languages Greek and Sanskrit, the aorist stem is marked by several morphological devices (the aorist indicative also has the past-tense augment ἐ- e-, which contracts with the initial vowel).
 Three aorist morphological devices stand out as most common:

 South Caucasian languages

 In Georgian and Svan, the aorist marks perfective aspect.
 In the indicative, it marks completed events.
 In other moods, it marks events that are yet to be completed.

 In Mingrelian and Laz, the aorist is basically a past tense and can be combined with both perfective and imperfective aspects as well as the imperative and the subjunctive moods.

 Northeast Caucasian languages

 In Khinalug, the aorist is a perfective aspect, and the two terms ("aorist" and "perfective") are often used interchangeably.

 In Udi, the aorist is an imperfective aspect that is usually a past tense but can also replace the present tense.

 Turkish

 In Turkish, the aorist (geniş zaman, literally "broad time") is a habitual aspect and is similar to the English present simple.
-For example, the statement Et yemem ("I do not eat meat") informs the listener that the speaker is a vegetarian and not merely that he happens not to be eating meat at that very moment.
-To convey the latter message, the present progressive Et yemiyorum ("I' am not eating meat") would be appropriate.
+For example, the statement Et yemem ("I do not eat meat") informs the listener that the speaker is a vegetarian and not merely that they happen not to be eating meat at that very moment.
+To convey the latter message, the present progressive Et yemiyorum ("I am not eating meat") would be appropriate.
 The Turkish aorist is commonly used in enquiries about someone's wishes, as in Bir şey yemek ister misiniz? ("Would you like to eat something?").
 That makes a question like Domuz eti yer misiniz? ambiguous, as the listener may interpret it as an informational question ("Are you someone who eats pork"?) or as an offer ("Would you [like to] eat pork?").